 4. LeapFrog ABC Backpack

-I like that this closes securely and then your child can wear it as a backpack.
+I like that it closes securely and then your child can wear it as a backpack.
 It’s a fun one to bring along on road trips – if your little one won’t toss the letters everywhere.

-5. A Diary with a Lock
+5. A Diary

+And while you can use any old notebook to write these things in, special diaries make the process more enjoyable.
 Diaries come in all sorts of shapes, sizes, and colors, so see what you can find that your kids enjoy.
-Journaling is a wonderful way to write without worrying about grammar, spelling, and all those other rules.

-6. Tell Me a Story
+6. Create a Story Cards

 This is my go-to gift for preschoolers and early elementary kiddos.
 It’s so much fun!
-And boy does it engage the reading and writing portion of the brain.
+And boy, does it engage the reading and writing portion of the brain.

 Here’s a post I wrote a while back on my homeschooling blog showing 15 different ways to inspire literacy with Tell Me a Story.
+(Please note that the game has changed names since then.
+It used to be Tell Me a Story…) Whatever you call it, it’s fun!

 7. Don’t Let the Pigeon Drive the Bus!